 4. Have a Plan

 Before investing in private practice, you should have a plan to guide you through the start-up and the running of your practice.
 Having short term, long term, and even intermediate goals is an intelligent approach.
-Setting goals and planning strategies for your business governs and predicts the level of success of your private practice.
+Setting goals and planning strategies for your business, like employing services such as custom wordpress website design, governs and predicts the level of success of your private practice.

 5. Niche it Down